isl/SchemaReader/README.md

 as simple as possible.
 It supports most xsd structures and styles, but not all of them, so feel free to expand it.

 ## Build - Run
-Folders src and lib contain all the files needed to build and create a jar file.
+Folder src contain all the files needed to build and create a jar file.
+This project is a Maven project, providing all the libs in pom.xml.

 ## Usage
 The SchemaReader dependecies and licenses used are described in file SchemaReader-Dependencies-LicensesUsed.txt